When I was pregnant with twins and

 Realistically evaluate your life and decide what you can simplify.
 Just remind yourself that it is only a season.
 You can add these things back into your life once you are out of survival mode!

-I know that this is about how to take care of the babies by yourself, but that doesn’t mean that you can’t accept help.
+I know that this is about how to take care of twins alone, but that doesn’t mean that you can’t accept help.